Israel's Supreme Court delays pivotal judicial overhaul hearing after attorney general opposes plan | Politics

 “This is all highly exceptional,” said Amichai Cohen, a constitutional law professor and senior fellow at the Israel Democracy Institute, a Jerusalem think tank.
 Until the current government took office, he said, the attorney general and government rarely took separate positions. ''Usually there is a dialogue in which a unified position is adopted,” he said.

 In a filing to the court on Monday, Baharav-Miara said Levin's actions had led to numerous vacancies.
-If the selection committee is not convened by the end of the year, according to the filing, there will be over 53 vacant judgeships across the country — over 5% of the national bench.
+If the selection committee is not convened by the end of the year, according to the filing, there will be over 53 vacant judgeships across the country — over 5 per cent of the national bench.

 Levin has until Sunday to secure independent counsel and submit his position to the Court.